vidulum/documentation/docs/wallets/keplr_ledger_guide.md

 <img src="./assets/keplr_wallet/s2-2.png" />
 <img src="./assets/keplr_wallet/s2-3.png" />

-### Step 3: Stake CROs on the Crypto.org Chain via Keplr
+### Step 3: Stake CROs on the Vidulum Chain via Keplr

 *Please note: you can always choose to redelegate or undelegate, while in case you are undelegating, your tokens will remain locked for 28 days (due to a security mechanism stipulated by the Cosmos protocol).*